Updated on: 3/6/2019

-A nine-year-old boy who was critically injured in a DUI accident involving his uncle was taken off of life support Sunday evening and pronounced dead, according to a statement released by the family.
+A nine-year-old boy who was critically injured in a drunk driving accident involving his uncle was taken off of life support Sunday evening and pronounced dead, according to a statement released by the family.

 According to police, nine-year-old Donovan Best and his eight-year-old sister were riding in the car with their uncle – identified as 26-year-old Jayce Randall – early on Saturday morning.
 The boy was wearing a seat belt in the front seat of the car and his sister had been riding in the back seat and was wearing a seat belt at the time of the fatal DUI accident.